Mette-Marit, Crown Princess of Norway: Public life

 In 2015, Crown Princess Mette-Marit and Kate Roberts, senior vice-president of Population Services International, established Maverick Collective.
 On 26 April 2017, the Crown Princess was appointed as ambassador for Norwegian literature in the international arena.

 Crown Prince Haakon and Crown Princess Mette-Marit established The Crown Prince and Crown Princess's Foundation.
 The purpose of the foundation is to identify and support projects for young people in Norway with the objective of strengthening youth leadership and integration.

-In December 2008, she received the Annual Petter Dass prize, which recognises a person who helps to unite people and God.

-In October 2018, she was diagnosed with pulmonary fibrosis, which will limit her official programmes.
-Mette-Marit, who has dealt with "health challenges on a regular basis" (such as pneumonia, several instances of norovirus, low blood pressure, along with some falls, concussions, a neck injury and a herniated disc), will undergo treatment at Oslo University Hospital.
+Following a challenging year in 2024, Mette-Marit's popularity dropped significantly, with only 27% of Norwegians approving of her as a future queen.
+The 2024–2025 criminal case involving Mette-Marit's son, Marius Høiby, together with the controversy surrounding the King's son-in-law Durek Verrett, have been cited as contributing to a decline in the Norwegian royal family's reputation and increased debate about the future of the monarchy in Norway.